mxiuwang/git-practice/Scenario_1/readme.md

 $ git log scenario1 master-your-name origin/master-your-name
 ```

+# New Git commands in this section
+This is simply a list of all the new commands that will be used in this section.
+Please do further research on these commands if you wish to learn about the specific arguments used with these commands, or their other uses not outlined in these examples.
+* `git log`
+* `git checkout`
+* `git stage`
+* `git commit`
+* `git push`
+* `git fetch`
+* `git pull`

 # Instructions
 1. On your local machine, create a new branch called `scenario1`.
     <details>